A Causal Framework for Non-Linear Quantum Mechanics: Experimental Opportunities

 \subsubsection{Evolutionary Dilution?}

 It is conceivable that while the large scale structure of the universe and the solar system are classical, significant quantum spread could have occurred in the evolution of biological systems.
-For example, it is conceivable that single quantum events may have had enormous impact on evolutionary dynamics, {\it e.g.}, mutations triggered by radioactive decays.
-In this scenario, it is possible that there might be multiple biological civilizations that are currently co-existing on the Earth, all of them witnessing the same macroscopic classical universe.
-In this case, the macroscopic effects discussed above will be suppressed due to the small overlap of the experiment with the rest of the wave-function.
+For example, it is conceivable that single quantum events may have had enormous impact on evolutionary dynamics, {\it e.g.}, the original formation or stability of RNA or mutations triggered by radioactive decays.
+In this scenario, it is possible that the formation of life on Earth has low probability and that in most of the wave function of the Universe, there is no life on Earth.
+It is also possible that there are multiple biological civilizations that are currently co-existing on the Earth, all of them witnessing the same macroscopic classical universe.
+In these cases, the macroscopic effects discussed above will be suppressed due to the small overlap of the experiment with the rest of the wave-function.